 Grant Smith is back for a second term to lead the Palmerston North City Council.

-Mayor Smith was relaxing at home late yesterday watching the country's election results and preparing for the influx of well-wishing visitors.
+Mayor Smith was relaxing at home late on Saturday preparing for the influx of well-wishing visitors.

 "We only had three and we could have had a lot more about climate change, transparency, multiculturalism and health care.

 When asked what's ahead in this new term, Mayor Smith said the council had two committees he will be setting up;